 Gemini 3.1 Pro Is Here: Benchmarks, Pricing, and How It Stacks Up Against Claude and GPT

 Google released Gemini 3.1 Pro on February 19, 2026, and its benchmark numbers are hard to ignore.
 The model scored 77.1% on ARC-AGI-2, a test specifically designed to prevent AI from relying on memorised answers — it forces genuine reasoning on problems the model has never encountered before.
 That is more than double the 31.1% scored by Gemini 3 Pro when it launched just three months ago.
-This article covers everything you need to know about Gemini 3.1 Pro, including what changed from the previous version, how it performs against Claude Opus 4.6 and GPT-5.2, what it costs, and where you can access it right now.
-If you’re deciding whether […]
+Google has since launched Gemini 3.5, whose Flash model now beats Gemini 3.1 Pro on coding and agentic benchmarks.
+This article covers everything you need to know about Gemini 3.1 Pro, including what changed from the previous version, how it performs against Claude […]

 Illustration comparing AI models: GPT-5.2 highlighted in the center with icy, warning visuals, flanked by GPT-4 on the left and Claude 4.5 on the right.
 The image emphasizes controversy around GPT-5.2, with a snowflake icon, warning symbol, and the text “Why Is GPT-5.2 So Controversial?” suggesting strong benchmarks but negative user reception.